 Employers can legally fire injured workers for several reasons in an at-will state.
 Some of the most common are:

 - A small business cannot operate without a key employee.
 The owner can’t wait for an employee to return to work or his business will suffer.

 - Another position that accommodates a worker’s injury-related disability is not available.

 - Refitting a workspace to accommodate temporary or permanent disabilities would be an unreasonable financial hardship on the employer.

 - The worker no longer has the physical ability required to perform the job.

-- The employer simply doesn’t like the worker’s job performance.
+- The employer doesn’t like the worker’s job performance.

-Sometimes, it’s simply impossible for an employer to accomodate a disabled employee.
-Absent evidence of discriminatory practices or other violations of the law, an at-will employee’s rights are limited.
+Sometimes, it’s simply impossible for an employer to accommodate a disabled employee.
+Without evidence of discriminatory practices or other violations of the law, an at-will employee’s rights are limited.

 Example: Small Restaurant Owner Can’t Rehire Worker

 Mr. J. owns a small, successful restaurant.
-It’s filled to capacity most nights.
 He needs a minimum staff of two cooks and five waiters.
-He hopes to add staff in the future, but his bank loans, waiters’ salaries, taxes, and general overhead are financially prohibitive.
-The business can’t support any new employees yet.
+He hopes to add staff in the future, but the business can’t support any new employees yet.

 Example: Fired After Facial Scarring